ecruz165/edwincruz-com/docs/resume/edwin-m-cruz.md

 New York, NY

 ### Summary
-Senior Lead Software Engineer working hands-on throughout tech-stacks using Java and Typescript libraries and frameworks on AWS Platform.
+I am a Lead Software Engineer delivering cloud solutions using Java and Typescript on the AWS Platform.

-I'm an enthusiastic engineer seeking complex projects that leverage my Java and Typescript foundation to bring next-generation platforms to life.
-Skills range across several areas: software design, continuous integration/deployment, strategic planning, project management, system integration, information architecture, user-experience design, and extensive knowledge of front-end and back-end technologies and frameworks.
+I am a enthusiastic architect and developer seeking complex projects that leverage my Java and Typescript foundation to bring next-generation platforms to life.
+Skills range across several areas: software design, CI/CD pipeline design, strategic planning, project management, system integration, information architecture, user-experience design, and extensive knowledge of frontend and backend technologies and frameworks.

-Past solutions use Multi-threading Java, Messaging, Batching implemented with Core Java, Spring Boot, Spring Integration/Batch, Hibernate, and Ehcache.
+Past solutions use Multithreading design patterns, Messaging and Batching implemented with core Java, Spring Boot, Spring Integration/Batch, Hibernate, and Ehcache.

-Most recent software projects leverage Angular and Spring Framework on AWS platform: AWS CDK, AWS Fargate, AWS Lambda, AWS Gateway, Amazon Aurora RDS, S3, SQS, and SES.
+Most recent software projects leverage Angular and Spring Framework on the AWS platform: AWS CDK, AWS Fargate, AWS Lambda, AWS
+Gateway, Amazon Aurora RDS, S3, SQS, and SES.
 Additional APIs/frameworks used recently include Zoom API, Twilio API, Mailchimp API, AirTable API, and JotForm API.

 ### Development Tools
 Atlassian Jira, Jetbrains IntelliJ, Visual Studio Code, Lucid Charts, Balsamiq Mockup Wireframes, Postman, Adobe Creative Suite Master...

 ## Representative Accomplishments
 ### Inspiring Young Minds ( since April 2020 )
 #### https://iymscholars.org

-*Tech Lead Volunteer* / Partner of SaaS Product
+*Solutions Architect / Full Stack Software Engineer

-Started out as a Tech advisor and then became a sole contributor as full-time volunteer for IYM which is a non-profit organization.
-Enabled organization to pivot to support their community via a custom-built platform and further enhanced automations needed for key business processes through the integration of various third-party APIs.
-Became fully invested and built platform to be a SaaS Product for similar organizations.
+I started as a tech advisor and then became a sole contributor as a full-time volunteer for IYM, a non-profit organization.
+Enabled the organization to pivot to support their community via a custom-built platform and further enhanced automation needed for critical business processes by integrating various third-party APIs.
+Matured into a venture using IYM as a client/partner to identify a minimum viable product for a SaaS.

-- Developing Portal and Microservices backend for organization on the AWS Cloud using Google Angular for frontend and Spring framework backend.
+-	Developing Portal and Microservices backend for the organization on the AWS Cloud using Google Angular for frontend and Spring framework backend.
-- Integrated various REST API into portal: Zoom, Twilio, MailChimp, Jotform and Airtable.
+-	Integrated various REST API into the portal: Zoom, Twilio, MailChimp, Jotform, Airtable, and PayPal.
-- Conducted business process mapping, stakeholder analysis sessions and wire-framed main use cases.
+-	Conducted business process mapping, stakeholder analysis sessions, and wireframed prominent use cases.
-- Designed and developed business supporting database with RESTFUL interface.
+-	Designed and developed a business supporting database with a RESTful interface.
 -	Implemented UAA solution based on OAuth/OpenID Spring Security which integrates with Azure AD for staff accounts.